Elisabeth’s Long Absence from Court

 Her beauty was in full bloom and Franz Joseph was completely addicted to her, which might not have been the case the other way around.
 Nevertheless, the relationship consisted of a lot of respect and trust, as the following excerpt from a biography shows:

-“Even though you were really angry and squishy, I still love you so infinitely that I can’t be without you.”
-From a letter from Franz Joseph to Elisabeth. quoted from: Conte Corti, Egon Caesar: Elisabeth.
+“Even if you were quite angry and annoying, I still love you so infinitely that I cannot be without you.”
+From a letter Franz Joseph wrote to Elisabeth. quoted from: Conte Corti, Egon Caesar: Elisabeth.
 The Strange Woman, Vienna 1942, p.
 163

 The ultimatum because of Rudolf’s strict upbringing